GoogleCloudPlatform/jetty-runtime/tests/README.md

 Local Test Process:
 ====
-* -Plocal enables failsafe-maven-plugin processing of *LocalIntegrationTest* tests
+* by default failsafe-maven-plugin processes @LocalOnly annotations
 * com.spotify:docker-maven-plugin builds target container based on value of *jetty.test.image*
 * io.fabric8:docker-maven-plugin starts the target container in pre-integration-test phase
   * random local port mapped to 8080 of container and available to test case as system property *app.deploy.port*
 * failsafe-maven-plugin runs in integration-test phase
 * io.fabric8:docker-maven-plugin stops the target container in post-integration-test phase

 Remote Test Process:
 ====

-* -Premote enables failsafe-maven-plugin process of *RemoteIntegrationTest* tests
+* -Dtest.remote enables failsafe-maven-plugin processing of @RemoteOnly annotations
 * maven-antrun-plugin runs to find the gcloud project id and place in properties file
 * properties-maven-plugin runs to load properties file
 * appengine-maven-plugin runs to build and deploy target application